-In DPW's fiscal year 2013 LIHEAP State Plan ("State Plan")12, at section 601.45, DPW set forth an alternative LIHEAP grant application that would allow public utilities that operate CAPs based on a Percent of Income Payment Plan (PIPP) model, such as CRP, to apply the LIHEAP cash component benefits to the customer's CAP credit based on guidelines set forth in the State Plan.
+In DPW's fiscal year 2013 LIHEAP State Plan ("State Plan"), at section 601.45, DPW set forth an alternative LIHEAP grant application that would allow public utilities that operate CAPs based on a Percent of Income Payment Plan (PIPP) model, such as CRP, to apply the LIHEAP cash component benefits to the customer's CAP credit based on guidelines set forth in the State Plan.
 To PGW's knowledge, as of the filing of this Plan, DPW has not yet received approval from the Department of Health and Human Services ("HHS") of section 601.45 of the LIHEAP state plan and it is our understanding that HHS has raised some concerns regarding this section.
-If DPW-receives/such-approval or consent, PGW will implement the alternative application as described in section 601.45.
-Until an alternative method has been accepted, PGW will continue to apply LIHEAP grants to CRP customers' "asked to pay" bills and if PGW proposes to modify this process, it will file and serve a Plan amendment.
+PGW will continue to apply LIHEAP grants to CRP customers' "asked to pay" bills and if PGW proposes to modify this process, it will file and serve a Plan amendment.

-42 This alternative iswas also included in the proposed fiscal year 2014 LIHEAP State Plan.
+&lt;sup>2 This alternative was also included in the proposed fiscal year 2014 LIHEAP State Plan.